End of life care during coronavirus while in a care home

 You should be able to be with the person at this time (see our information on visiting).

 If the person is to spend their remaining time in the care home, staff there will seek advice from their GP, and specialists in palliative care if needed.
 Staff may give sedative drugs and possibly oxygen to help with breathing and anxiety or severe agitation.
-Delirium will be managed with a mix of non-drug and drug treatments.
+If the person has delirium, staff will try to find out what is causing this.
+Treatment could involve the use of drugs to reduce pain, nausea or distress.
 But, at this stage, doctors will look to stop any treatments or medicines that are not helping to reduce symptoms.

 As part of the person’s emotional, cultural and spiritual support, staff should refer to This is me if you and the person have filled one in.